 As a manager, you’ll have heard repeatedly that giving constructive feedback is the answer to many of your management challenges.
 However, it’s really not that easy.
 We’d all like to think that we’re great at telling people when they’ve done a good job but in reality, how many of us actually find the time to it?

-Then there’s those people who aren’t doing a good job or who are doing a good job but their style is such that no one wants to work with them.
+Then there’s those people who aren’t doing a good job.
+Or those who are doing a good job but their style is such that no one wants to work with them.
 How do you tell them what they need to hear without causing drama?

 It’s a challenging area but developing skills in giving feedback is definitely a worthwhile investment.
 Telling people they’ve done a good job breeds loyalty and motivates teams.
 Telling people where they need to get better really is the only way for you to build the team you need.

 So, is it worth the effort?
 It is.
 You now just need to find the time and skill to do it.
 Easy!!

 1. When Giving Feedback, Where Do You Start?

 If you aren’t currently great at giving regular feedback then we’d suggest starting by arranging a one-to-one feedback session with each of the people you manage.

 You’ll be talking to your team on a regular basis anyway.
 However, these conversations will be about their day jobs.
 Don’t mistake this for giving feedback.
 This is more operational and focuses on the day-to-day challenges the team is facing.
 It is vital for these conversations to happen but they tend not to be the ones that people really learn from.